-While the motor mount itself is fine, the storage space for the battery pack is right behind the seat, so if the battery is too heavy you may find the boat feels unbalanced.
+While the trolling motor mount itself is fine, the storage area for the battery pack is right behind the seat, so if the battery is too heavy you may find the boat feels unbalanced.

 This can make steering a little awkward, but people have found a simple way to move the mount to a more comfortable position.

-The design does mean that there’s heaps of storage space and it’s tough enough to handle any number of conditions including open ocean paddling.
+The design does mean that there are heaps of storage space and it’s tough enough to handle any number of conditions including open ocean paddling.

 - Easy to assemble and take down